Age and Ageing

 Age and Ageing is a bimonthly peer-reviewed medical journal covering all aspects of geriatric medicine and gerontology.
 It was established in 1972 and is published by Oxford University Press.
-It is the official journal of the British Geriatrics Society and the editor-in-chief is Rowan Harwood (University of Nottingham).
+It is the official journal of the British Geriatrics Society and the editor-in-chief is Roy Soiza (University of Aberdeen).

 Abstracting and indexing

 The journal is abstracted and indexed in CINAHL, EMBASE, Science Citation Index, Scopus, and MEDLINE/PubMed.
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 10.668.

 Editors-in-chief

 The following persons have been editor-in-chief of the journal: